lnicastro/SID/README.md

 SIDRectvHEALP | (RA1, Dec1, RA2, Dec2)

-Note that SID specific UDFs are not meant to be used directly in SQL commands, but rather within stored procedures like those you can find in the `sid-demo.sql` (see below).
+Note that SID specific UDFs are not meant to be used directly in SQL commands, but rather within stored procedures like those you can find in `sid-demo.sql` (see below).

 ## Test installation

 **Test some SID functions**: sphedist, HEALPLookup, HTMLookup, etc.
 Note that several functions are shared with DIF and are documented [here](https://github.com/lnicastro/DIF/doc).
-Sky coordinates are always degrees.
+Input sky coordinates units are degrees.

-Spherical distance of two points, e.g. at coordinates (0,0) (1,1) - degrees:
+Spherical distance of two points, e.g. at coordinates (0,0) (1,1) - output is in arcmin:
 ```
 mysql> select sphedist(0.0, 0.0, 1.0, 1.0) as d_arcmin;
 +-------------------+